Verdone/vanier-capstone-project/README.md

 Our group created two educational and interactive simulations related to physics: the first was for Newton's laws of motion, and the second was for standing waves.
 Laurenz and I were responsible for programming and designing the standing waves simulation.

+The tools used for this project were
+Java, JavaFX, &
-The tools used for this project were Java, JavaFX, and CSS — while JSON was also used to fetch data and pictures relating to the simulations.
+CSS — while JSON was also used to fetch data and pictures relating to the simulations.

 My final grade for this class was 100%.
 If you are stumbling upon this repo and are a student at Vanier working on their capstone project right now, good luck!

-#### Additional Information
+### Additional Information

 Check out the download page for the [JSON-simple JAR](https://code.google.com/archive/p/json-simple/downloads) file along with the one for [JavaFX](https://gluonhq.com/products/javafx/) and [how to run it](https://openjfx.io/openjfx-docs/), as these are necessary to run the desktop application on a device.

+### Gallery